Skip to main content

 Read background on the bill in the House of Lords Library briefing.

-Committee stage, the first chance for line-by-line scrutiny of the bill, is scheduled for Tuesday 22 October.
+Committee stage, the first chance for line-by-line scrutiny of the bill, took place on Tuesday 22 October.

 Image: House of Lords 2024 / photography by Annabel Moeller